 5 Examples of Unconditional Love

 We have so many responsibilities and play so many roles on a daily basis, that we could use a safe place to just be.
-When you love someone unconditionally, you feel safe enough to be yourself—flaws and all.
+When someone loves you unconditionally, you feel safe enough to be yourself—flaws and all.
 You feel comfortable exploring, pushing through your own comfort zones and/or having moments of falling apart.
-On the flip side: If your partner lets their guard down, you are able to witness their authenticity without passing any judgment.
+On the flip side: Your partner also lets their guard down and you are able to witness their authenticity without passing any judgment.
 You both are accepting of each other’s imperfections, uniqueness and encourage each other’s authenticity.

-Example #2 of Unconditional Love: Leaning on someone when you’re struggling and not owing them anything in return.
+Example #2 of Unconditional Love: Leaning on your partner when you’re struggling and not owing them anything in return.

-Being vulnerable is extremely difficult to do—we’re sure you’ve tried it and it just feels like you’re leaving your heart open to be hurt (seriously, we know the feeling).
-It’s also hard to ask for assistance when you’re struggling, especially if you generally like to keep your struggles private.
+Being vulnerable is extremely difficult to do—it can often feel like you’re literally leaving your heart open to be hurt (seriously, we know the feeling).
+It can be really hard to ask for assistance when you’re struggling, especially if you generally like to keep your struggles private.
 But, if we are experiencing an unconditional relationship, then regardless of how hard it is for us to ask for help, we at least feel confident in our partner to hold that space for us if we did.
 We feel confident in knowing that they would hold that space without making us feel guilty, ashamed, or insecure for needing help.
 Most importantly, we don’t feel indebted to them either.

 If you can own your behavior (whether it was intentional or not), it proves to your person that you care about their emotional well-being over your own ego.
-And this may ring a bell.
-We love them unconditionally, which means we feel comfortable enough to tell them when we have made a mistake, without fearing that they will rub it in our faces and hold it against us.
+If they love us unconditionally, we feel comfortable enough to tell them when we have made a mistake, without fearing that they will rub it in our faces and hold it against us.
 Being able to apologize to one another without keeping score is a huge part of being in an unconditional relationship.

-Example #5 of Unconditional Love: Having the ability to empathize
+Example #5 of Unconditional Love: Not expecting your partner to change.

 Tell us, what is your definition of unconditional love?
 Have you ever experienced it?